 I collected quite the following of less extroverted people.
 I fulfilled the role of “Introducer”.
 I’d go off and meet someone new, and then they would follow me and I’d introduce them so they could meet whoever I was talking to.
 I was very happy to help out.
 I love making friends and facilitating the process for others!

-Mrs. ONL, Taylor, and Julie were some of the people that made FinCon extra great for me.
+Mrs. ONL, Taylor (Freedom From Money), and J (Millennial Boss) were some of the people that made FinCon extra great for me.
 I loved, loved, loved getting to meet these wonderful ladies and forming real life friendships with them.
 We already “knew” each other from the internet and effortlessly carried that over into the real world.
 I mean, they’re so cool!!
 How can you not like them in person?